 Virginia and Kentucky Respond

 The Democrat-Republicans believed the Alien and Sedition Acts were aimed at silencing them and their supporters.
 In response, Thomas Jefferson and James Madison, in secret, wrote the Virginia and Kentucky Resolutions, which challenged the Alien and Sedition Acts on the grounds that they went beyond the powers specifically granted to the federal government in the U.S. Constitution.
 Such an extension of federal power was an encroachment on states’ rights.
-The Resolutions brought the idea of nullification into play, meaning states could nullify federal law, or declare it unenforceable within its borders.
+The Resolutions brought the idea of nullification into play, meaning states could nullify federal law, or declare it unenforceable within their borders.

 Peace is Achieved